Travel Trailer and Motorhome tyres

 The current trend is toward larger rim diameters, lower tyre side-walls and greater widths.
 More extreme examples resemble ultra-wide bicycle tyres.
 There are various reasons for this.
 Increased rim diameter enables better brake cooling and/or creates space for larger diameter brakes.
 The low, wide profile provides more responsive handling and more precise steering.
 It also reduces side-wall flexing and hence heat build-up.
 As less energy is lost in heat and rolling drag reduced, less fuel is used.
 With these tyres, having the right tyre pressure is particularly important.

-Caravan and motorhome tyres pressure also profoundly affects on-road behaviour, in particular the ratio of tyre pressures front/rear.
-This is too complex a topic to discuss here – but it is covered in-depth in my article Caravan and Tow Vehicle Dynamics.
+Travel Trailer and motorhome tyres pressure also profoundly affects on-road behaviour, in particular the ratio of tyre pressures front/rear.
+This is too complex a topic to discuss here – but it is covered in-depth in my article Travel Trailer and Tow Vehicle Dynamics.

 Except for extreme off-road going (rock-hopping) tyres with normal on-road tread patterns are fine for dirt road use.
 They are actually better in the sand.
 I once drove a 1940 QLR seven tonne Bedford twice the length and breadth of Africa.
 This included two full Sahara crossings.
 The truck had standard 1100 by 20 London bus tyres.
 If interested see Last Drive Across Africa.